naka-lab/Serket/docs/tutorials/vae-gmm-mm.md

 ```

 Then, data and correct labels are loaded.
-The data is sent as observations to the connected modules by using `srk.Observation`.
+The data is sent as observations to the connected module by using `srk.Observation`.

 ```
 obs = srk.Observation( np.loadtxt( "data.txt" ) )